 - Sample Individual Education Plan (DOC)

-- Additional Special Education information
+- Additional Inclusive Education Resources

 SET-BC services to independent schools are limited to students claimed for supplementary special education funding in Category A, B, C, D, E or G, and the student’s access to the curriculum is restricted by his/her disability.